budarin/babel-preset-perf/README.md

 ## Options

-The preset has the following parameters:
+The preset has the following options:

 -   name
 -   target